Great Recession: European policy responses

 Until September 2008, European policy measures were limited to a small number of countries (Spain and Italy).
 In both countries, the measures were dedicated to households (tax rebates) reform of the taxation system to support specific sectors such as housing.
 The European Commission proposed a €200 billion stimulus plan to be implemented at the European level by the countries.
 At the beginning of 2009, the UK and Spain completed their initial plans, while Germany announced a new plan.

 On September 29, 2008, the Belgian, Luxembourg and Dutch authorities partially nationalised Fortis.
 The German government bailed out Hypo Real Estate.

 On October 8, 2008, the British Government announced a bank rescue package of around £500 billion ($850 billion at the time).
-The plan comprises three parts.
+The plan comprised three parts.
 The first £200 billion would be made in regard to the banks in liquidity stack.
-The second part will consist of the state government increasing the capital market within the banks.
-Along with this, £50 billion will be made available if the banks needed it, finally the government will write off any eligible lending between the British banks with a limit to £250 billion.
+The second part would consist of the state government increasing the capital market within the banks.
+Along with this, £50 billion would be made available if the banks needed it, finally the government would write off any eligible lending between the British banks with a limit to £250 billion.

 In early December 2008, German Finance Minister Peer Steinbrück indicated a lack of belief in a "Great Rescue Plan" and reluctance to spend more money addressing the crisis.
 In March 2009, The European Union Presidency confirmed that the EU was at the time strongly resisting the US pressure to increase European budget deficits.

 From 2010, the United Kingdom began a fiscal consolidation program to reduce debt and deficit levels while at the same time stimulating economic recovery.
 Other European countries also began fiscal consolidation with similar aims.